 Dr. James McKay: Yes, I think so.
 There were no courses on addiction.
-There were courses on depression, on schizophrenia, on treatment at that time, but really, there was nothing on addiction specifically.
+There were courses on depression, on schizophrenia, on other clinical disorders, on diagnosis, and psychoanalytic and cognitive-behavioral treatment at that time, but really, there was nothing on addiction specifically.
 Very little time was devoted to addiction in any of the other clinical courses that I took.
-My early training from addictions came the methadone clinic and then from a clinical internship I did at McLean Hospital where I was able to work at their addiction clinic and receive really good training and supervision.
+My early addictions training came from the methadone clinic and then from a clinical internship I did at McLean Hospital where I was able to work at their addiction clinic and receive really good training and supervision.
 But addiction was not addressed in any significant way in my graduate program.

 Bill White: What were the attitudes of psychologists toward their peers who chose to specialize in the treatment of addiction?